-Wilson Parking receives over $1m in wage subsidy
+Covid 19 coronavirus: Wilson Parking claims another $1 million wage subsidy

-The government's wage subsidy bill has now topped $12 billion - with Wilson Parking among the companies to receive more cash through the latest round of payments.
+The Government's wage subsidy bill has now topped $12 billion - and Wilson Parking is among the companies to receive more cash in the latest round of payments.

-Figures out from the Ministry for Social Development today showed $1.2 billion had been paid out through the wage subsidy extension between 10 and 26 June, bringing the total bill to $12.3 billion, covering 1.7 million jobs.
+Figures out from the Ministry for Social Development yesterday showed $1.2 billion had been paid out through the wage subsidy extension between June 10 and 26, bringing the total bill to $12.3b, covering 1.7 million jobs.

-Among those to have received the subsidy was Wilson parking - it received $1.7 million to cover 260 jobs in its first claim and $1 million for 218 jobs under the extension.
+Among those to have received the subsidy was Wilson Parking, which received $1.7 million to cover 260 jobs in its first claim and $1m for 218 jobs under the extension.

-That prompted questioning from Greater Wellington Regional Councillor Thomas Nash, who claimed radio ads run by Wilson Parking during lockdown discouraged public transport use.
+That prompted questioning by Greater Wellington Regional Councillor Thomas Nash, who claimed radio ads run by Wilson Parking during lockdown discouraged public transport use.

 The ads encouraged people to make the most of cheap petrol prices and keep their bubbles safe by using Wilson parks.